azadbolour/boardgame/haskell-server/README.md

 ### Configuration Parameters of the Game Server

-As of vesion 0.1 the game server is configured through a YAML configuration file.
+As of version 0.2 the game server is configured through a YAML configuration file.
 For now, the server does not support configuration through environment variables.
 But should the need arise, environment variables overriding the configuration file may be easily be added.
 See Data.Yaml.Config for details.